sanniassin/react-input-mask/README.md

 ### `maskChar` : `string`

 Character to cover unfilled editable parts of mask.
-Default character is "_"
+Default character is "_".
+If set to null, unfilled parts will be empty, like in ordinary input.

 ## Example
 ```js